-7.3.4 Within 90 days of the Secretarial Determination or such additional time as may be necessary, the Parties shall Meet and Confer to: (i) establish the schedule to implement the Secretarial Determination and the Detailed Plan, to the extent such Determination leaves discretion for that purpose; and (ii) identify the Value to Customers necessary to implement the schedule, the mechanisms as described in Section 7.3.8 that will be used, and the estimated cost reduction from each mechanism through December 2019.
+7.3.4 Within 90 days of the Secretarial Determination or at such additional time as may be necessary, the Parties shall Meet and Confer to: (i) review progress in implementing the Settlement based upon the approach described in Section 7.3.2; (ii) establish the schedule to implement the Secretarial Determination and the Detailed Plan, to the extent such Determination leaves discretion for that purpose; and (iii) identify the Value to Customers necessary to implement the schedule, the mechanisms as described in Section 7.3.8 that will be used, and the estimated cost reduction from each mechanism through December 2019.
 The Parties (including the DRE) will subsequently Meet and Confer if the estimated additional Value to Customers has not been timely secured, a Regulatory Approval is inconsistent with that schedule, or the Definite Plan or final designs are inconsistent with the schedule.